projectharmonia/bevy_replicon/README.md

 - Replication into scene to save server state.
 - Support for client and server both in one `App` and in separate.
 - Customizable serialization and deserialization even for types that don't implement `serde` traits (like `Box<dyn Reflect>`).
-- No builtin I/O. Use it with any messaging library.
-We provide a first-party integration with [`renet`](https://github.com/lucaspoffo/renet) via `bevy_replicon_renet`.
+- No builtin I/O, can be used with any messaging library.
+See [messaging backends](#messaging-backends) for already available integrations.
 - API focused on writing logic once that automatically works for singleplayer, client, server, and listen server (when server is also a player).

 If you are new to networking, see [glossary](https://gist.github.com/maniwani/f92cc5d827b00163f5846ea7dcb90d44).